openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

-The UVM environment will be based on the verification environment developed for the Ibex core, using the Google random-instruction generator for stimulus creation, the Imperas ISS for results prediction and will also be able to run hand-coded code-segments (programs) such as those developed by the RISC-V Compliance Task Group.
+The UVM environment will be based on the verification environment developed for the Ibex core, using the Google random-instruction generator for stimulus creation, the Imperas Instruction Set Simulator (ISS) for results prediction and will also be able to run hand-coded code-segments (programs) such as those developed by the RISC-V Compliance Task Group.

 The end-goal is to have a single UVM-based verification environment capable of complete CV32E40P and CV32E40 verification.
 This environment